Hamish MacInnes: Awards and honours

-MacInnes was awarded a British Empire Medal in the 1962 New Year Honours.
+MacInnes was awarded the British Empire Medal (BEM) in the 1962 New Year Honours.
 He was appointed an Officer of the Order of the British Empire (OBE) for services to mountaineering and mountain rescue in Scotland in the 1979 New Year Honours.
 He received an Honorary Doctorate from Heriot-Watt University in 1992, University of Stirling in 1997 and University of Dundee in 2004.
 In 2007 he was awarded honorary fellowship of the Royal Scottish Geographical Society.
 He was inducted into the Scottish Sports Hall of Fame in 2003 and received the Scottish Award for Excellence in Mountain Culture in 2008.
 In 2016 he was presented with the Chancellor’s Medal from the University of the Highlands and Islands.

 In 2018 a documentary film was produced for BBC Scotland, titled Final Ascent:The Legend of Hamish MacInnes.
 Introduced by his friend, Michael Palin, it recounts the story of MacInnes's life and achievements, and how he used archive footage, his photographs and his many books to "recover his memories and rescue himself".

 Personal life

-MacInnes lived in Glen Coe for many years.
-Until 1998, he resided at "Allt Na Reigh", a cottage within the glen that was subsequently purchased by media personality, Jimmy Savile.
-MacInnes later said that he was hoodwinked by Savile, and pleaded that the house, which was believed not to have been the scene of any of the offences for which Savile subsequently became infamous, not be demolished.
+MacInnes lived in Glen Coe from 1959.
+Until 1998, he resided at "Allt Na Reigh", a cottage within the glen that was subsequently purchased by since-disgraced media personality, Jimmy Savile.
+MacInnes later said that he was hoodwinked by Savile, and pleaded that the house, which was believed not to have been the scene of any of the offences for which Savile subsequently became infamous, not be demolished; however, after his death, a friend of MacInnes told the BBC that MacInnes "would have wanted" the house knocked down to "remove the stain from the landscape."
+In June 2024, the house's current owners were granted planning permission to demolish it and replace it with a new residence, to be named Hamish House in MacInnes' honour.